 The Group records goodwill as the difference between the purchase price and the net assets of the company acquired, both measured at fair value.
 If the value of net assets is higher than the purchase price, this gain is credited immediately to the income statement.

 Goodwill and intangibles such as patents, trademarks and software acquired from third parties are initially stated and subsequently measured at cost.
-Goodwill and intangible assets with an indefinite useful life are not regularly amortized but tested for impairment on an annual basis.
-Since the capitalized trademarks are an inherent element of the business model of the Geberit Group and are therefore used over an indefinite time period, they are assigned an indefinite useful life.
-Impairments are recorded immediately as expenses in the consolidated income statements, and in the case of goodwill, not reversed in subsequent periods.
-The amortization of intangible assets with a definite useful life is calculated using the straight-line method based on the following useful lives: patents and technology (4–10 years), trademarks (5 years), software (4–6 years) and capitalized development costs (6 years).
+Goodwill, trademarks and other intangible assets with an indefinite useful life are not regularly amortised but tested for impairment on an annual basis.
+Since the capitalised trademarks are an inherent element of the business model of the Geberit Group and are therefore used over an indefinite time period, they are assigned an indefinite useful life.
+Impairments are recorded immediately as expenses in the consolidated income statements and, in the case of goodwill, not reversed in subsequent periods.
+The amortisation of intangible assets with a definite useful life is calculated using the straight-line method based on the following useful lives: patents and technology (4–10 years), trademarks (5 years), software (4–6 years) and capitalised development costs (6 years).

 Valuation of intangible assets and goodwill

 Intangible assets with an indefinite useful life and goodwill are tested for impairment at each reporting date, at least.
 In this process, the actual carrying amount of the asset is compared with the recoverable amount.
 If the carrying amount is higher than its estimated recoverable amount, the asset is reduced correspondingly.
 The Group records the difference between recoverable amount and carrying amount as expense.
 The valuation is based on single assets or, if such valuation is not possible, on the level of the group of assets for which separately identifiable cashflows exist.